vishutomar03/Data-Structures/README.md

 ## What is this repository?

-This repository includes different types of Data Structures which anyone can use in their code.
+This repository includes different types of Data Structures such as Arrays, Stack etc. which anyone can use in their code.